markikollasch/literate-talk/notes.md

 without any preprocessing step or source mapping, and it can be debugged etc. with the same tools as the code.

 This makes Racket well-suited as a platform for an exploration of this concept.

+# What's the takeaway?

+It's not that we should all start exploring Extreme Literate Programming immediately.
+It's unclear that a satisfactory tool even exists, and making Pivotal Tracker literate may be strategically intractable.
+Rather the important lesson is:
+When we're looking for ways to improve our practices, it can be fruitful to look to the past for inspiration.
+Many historical concepts were never adopted and iterated upon not due to lack of merit, but only because they clashed with contemporary practices.
+In later times, when practices have matured, historical concepts may, if they haven't been forgotten, find their niche.